rcdickerson/orhle/README.md

 # ORHLE

 ORHLE is an automatic existential relational Hoare logic (RHLE) verifier.
+The most recent draft of the RHLE paper is [available on arXiv](https://arxiv.org/abs/2002.02904).

 ### Building